 Skidmore in New Zealand

-Skidmore in New Zealand, offered for fall, spring or full year, is a semester-long program that allows students to direct enroll in one of two universities:
+Skidmore in New Zealand, offered for fall, spring or full year, is a semester-long program that allows students to direct enroll at the University of Canterbury.

 In addition to taking classes at the university, students can choose to focus their semester with one of two field and research tracks.
 All field and research tracks will begin with a five-week field camp experience leading up to the university semester where students will take a research methods course and produce a research project base on their fieldwork.
 Current academic tracks include New Zealand Earth Systems and Geology of New Zealand.